Rome84/Terraform-Devops-Box-Centos/README.md

 # Terraform-Devops-Box-Centos

-* A vagrant project for a Centos box with the tools needed to do DevOps
+* A vagrant project for a Centos box with the tools needed to perform DevOps tasks

 # DEVOPS-TOOLS
 * Terraform